aphunk/Resume/resume.md

 <br>

 :wave: **Hello!**
 As a Product Designer in the technology field I became passionate about technology that works to improve the lives of its users.
 Close collaboration with the Engineering team exposed me to a different side of the product development process that I was enthralled by and simultaneously troubled by: the disparity between the makers of the product and the users of the product.
-I am seeking to grow as a developer with a team that shares my belief that a diverse and inclusive team of collaborators is what creates the most successful technology.
+I'm seeking to grow as a developer with a team that shares my belief that a diverse and inclusive team of collaborators is what creates the most innovative and successful technology.

 <br>

-## WORK EXPERIENCE
+## PROFESSIONAL EXPERIENCE

 **PRODUCT DESIGNER** -
 Leafly | Sep 2015 - Jan 2019